A by-law relating generally to the transaction of the affairs of the Old Ottawa South Community Association Inc.

 (b) all other costs, charges and expenses which the indemnified incurs or sustains in or about or in relation to the matters giving rise to the claim for indemnity, except such costs, charges and expenses as are occasioned by the willful misconduct, willful neglect or willful default of the indemnified.

-No Director or Officer of the Association shall be liable for the acts, receipts, neglects or defaults of any other Director or Officer or employee, or for joining in any receipt or other act for conformity, or for any loss, damage or expense happening to the Association through the insufficiency or deficiency of title to any property acquired by order of the Board for or on behalf of the Association, or for the insufficiency or deficiency of any security in or upon which any of the, monies of the Association shall be invested, or for any loss or damage arising from the bankruptcy, insufficiency or tortious acts of any person with whom any of the monies, securities or effects of the Association shall be deposited, or for any loss occasioned by any error of judgment or oversight on his/her part, or for any loss, damage or misfortune which shall happen in the execution of the duties of his/her office or in relation thereto, unless the same are occasioned by his/her willful neglect or willful default, provided that nothing herein shall relieve any Director or Officer of any liability imposed upon him by the Act.
+No Director or Officer of the Association shall be liable for the acts, receipts, neglects or defaults of any other Director or Officer or employee, or for joining in any receipt or other act for conformity, or for any loss, damage or expense happening to the Association through the insufficiency or deficiency of title to any property acquired by order of the Board for or on behalf of the Association, or for the insufficiency or deficiency of any security in or upon which any of the monies of the Association shall be invested, or for any loss or damage arising from the bankruptcy, insufficiency or tortious acts of any person with whom any of the monies, securities or effects of the Association shall be deposited, or for any loss occasioned by any error of judgment or oversight on his/her part, or for any loss, damage or misfortune which shall happen in the execution of the duties of his/her office or in relation thereto, unless the same are occasioned by his/her willful neglect or willful default, provided that nothing herein shall relieve any Director or Officer of any liability imposed upon him/her by operation of law.

 31 CONFLICT OF INTEREST